ganrad/aks-aspnet-sqldb-rest/README.md

-#  Build and deploy an ASP.NET Core 2.2 Web API (microservice) on Azure Kubernetes Service (AKS)
+#  Build and deploy an ASP.NET Core 2.2 Web API (microservice) on Azure Kubernetes Service
-This project describes the steps for building and deploying a real world **Medical Claims Processing** microservice application on Azure Kubernetes Service (AKS).
+This project describes the steps for building and deploying a real world **Medical Claims Processing** microservice application (**Claims API**) on Azure Kubernetes Service.

 **Description:**

 In a nutshell, you will work on the following tasks.
 1. Deploy an **Azure SQL Server Database**.
-Complete Sections [A] & [B].
+Complete Section [A].
+2. Provision a Linux VM (Bastion Host/Jump Box) on Azure and install pre-requisite software.
+Complete Section [B].
+3. Build and run the *Claims API* microservice locally on the Bastion Host.
+Complete Section [C].
-2. Deploy an **Azure Container Registry** (ACR).
+4. Deploy an **Azure Container Registry** (ACR).
 Complete Section [X].
-2. Define a *Build Pipeline* in **Azure DevOps** (formerly Visual Studio Team Services).
+5. Define a *Build Pipeline* in **Azure DevOps** (formerly Visual Studio Team Services).
 Execute the build pipeline to build the ASP.NET Core application, containerize it and deploy the container image to the ACR.
 This task focuses on the **Continuous Integration** aspect of the DevOps process.
 Complete Section [C].
-2. Deploy an AKS (Azure Kubernetes Service) cluster.
+6. Deploy an AKS (Azure Kubernetes Service) cluster.
 Complete Section [D].
-3. Define a **Release Pipeline** in Azure DevOps and use **Helm** Kubernetes package manager to deploy the containerized microservice (`claims-api`) on AKS.
+7. Define a **Release Pipeline** in Azure DevOps and use **Helm** Kubernetes package manager to deploy the containerized microservice (`claims-api`) on AKS.
 This task focuses on the **Continuous Deployment** aspect of the DevOps process.
 Complete Step [E].

-This project demonstrates how to use Azure DevOps to build the application binaries, package the binaries within a container and deploy the container on Azure Kubernetes Service (AKS).
+This project demonstrates how to use Azure DevOps platform to build the application binaries, package the binaries within a container and deploy the container on Azure Kubernetes Service (AKS).
 The deployed microservice exposes a Web API (REST interface) and supports all CRUD operations for medical claims.
 The microservice persists all claims records in a Azure SQL Server Database.

 **Prerequisites:**
 1. An active **Microsoft Azure Subscription**.
 You can obtain a free Azure subscription by accessing the [Microsoft Azure](https://azure.microsoft.com/en-us/?v=18.12) website.
 In order to execute all the sections in this project, either your *Azure subscription* or the *Resource Group* **must** have **Owner** Role assigned to it.